tencentyun/intlcloud-documents/yehe_doc/游戏服务/游戏多媒体引擎/客户端 API/Flutter SDK/语音消息及转文本_intl_en.md

 <td rowspan="1" colSpan="1" >string</td>

 <td rowspan="1" colSpan="1" >The language in which the audio file is to be translated to text.
-For parameters, see [Language Parameter Reference List](https://intl.cloud.tencent.com/document/product/607/30260).</td>
+For parameters, see <a href="https://intl.cloud.tencent.com/document/product/607/30260">Language Parameter Reference List</a>.</td>
 </tr>
 </table>